The evening of the 5th of January is Twelfth Night.

 Traditionally, people thought of Christmas as being a twelve day festival.

-Most work would stop during this time, giving everyone a break.
+Most work would slow down or stop during this time, giving everyone a break.

 Twelfth Night was the night before the twelfth day.
 It was the evening of the 11th day, the 5th of January.
 The actual twelfth day of Christmas is called Epiphany.